-- All courses are 3 credit hours unless otherwise noted.
+- All courses are three credit hours unless otherwise noted.

 - Students must complete all required coursework satisfactorily.

-- Compliance with all graduate school policies and requirements is required.
+- Compliance with all graduate education policies and requirements is required.

-- Graduate students may only count 6 credit hours of Independent Study toward the English MA degree.
+- Graduate students may only count six credit hours of Independent Study toward the English MA degree.

 - Candidate for Degree: Graduate students must be registered for at least one credit hour during the semester that they graduate.
 Those who have completed all required courses and requirements may register for CAND 5940 Candidate for Degree section 900.